 Cal Poly finished the 2011-12 season ranked among Division I basketball’s top-25 defensive programs for a second successive year.
 Along the way, Cal Poly produced an 18-win season, reached the Big West Tournament semifinals for the first time in five years and, during a 100-54 victory against Cal State Northridge, the Mustangs sank their first 11 three-point attempts to match a 25-year-old NCAA record.

-Selected to finish fifth in the Big West standings during the 2010-11 season, Cal Poly instead matched single-season program records for highest showing in the Big West (second), highest seeding for the conference tournament (second) and total Big West victories (10).
-The Mustangs also cemented their status as a defensive powerhouse by finishing third among NCAA Division I programs in opponent three-point percentage (28.7) and sixth in opponent points per game (58.9).
-Individually, guard Shawn Lewis earned All-Big West first team praise after finishing as the seventh-leading scorer in program history.
-Hanson earned the first of his two all-conference second team honors while guard Maliik Love was named as the Big West Co-Freshman Player of the Year.
+Selected to finish fifth in the Big West standings during the 2010-11 season, Cal Poly instead matched single-season program records for highest showing in the Big West (second) and highest seeding for the conference tournament (second).
+The Mustangs also cemented their status as a defensive powerhouse by finishing third among NCAA Division I programs in opponent three-point percentage and sixth in opponent points per game.

 Under Callero, Seattle finished the 2006-07 season with a 20-9 record, a Great Northwest Athletic Conference title and the program's first berth in the NCAA Division II Tournament in 38 years.
 During just his second season at Seattle (2002-03), Callero directed the Redhawks to a 16-11 finish that was the program's first winning campaign in nine seasons and a 10-victory improvement upon the previous year.